 Alternatively, sumptuous shades of peacock green, purple, dark red and egg yolk yellow add rich, deep tones that complement foliage plants and pale-hued flowers.
 Like sparkling jewels, these colours draw the eye and are best used as focal points.

-Kathryn advises: “Buy good quality exterior masonry paint that’s easy to clean once it is on the wall; remove dust and dirt from all the surfaces before you start to paint.”
-Patrick says: “Use test pots to trial colours, but not on obvious surfaces as the colour patches can alter the texture of the wall or ground, and may show through even after you’ve applied the final coats.
+Patrick adds, ‘Use test pots to trial colours, but not on obvious surfaces as the colour patches can alter the texture of the wall or ground, and may show through even after you’ve applied the final coats.
 Also, make a note of the code of special mixes so that you can buy the correct colour when needed, and make a point of repairing any cracks before you start painting as coloured paint will highlight any defects.
-Finally, never apply masonry paint when the temperature is lower than 10°C or it won’t dry.”
+Finally, never apply masonry paint when the temperature is lower than 10°C or it won’t dry.’